hdale94/vscabbage-react-example/README.md

 ## Steps to replace Cabbage UI with React build

-1. Export the Example.csd file to VST3 effect.
+1. Export the Example.csd file as VST3 effect.

 2. Move the exported VST3 file into a recognized folder of your host.